-How do I talk to my grown children about how to handle the money they will inherit?
-How can I ensure the wealth will last for them and beyond?
 You may have accumulated wealth after many years in a successful career, from the sale of a business or by receiving a substantial inheritance.
 But when children inherit wealth it can pose plenty of questions, particularly around how they should best invest, manage and preserve these assets.
-There is also a common concern that children from a wealthy background lose their motivation if they are aware of the scope of their family's wealth and a likely inheritance.
+There is also a common concern that children who inherit wealth lose their motivation if they are aware of the scope of the family's wealth and a likely inheritance.

-While access to and knowledge of this wealth can be a positive thing, there's always the risk that the security provided by the money might lead to complacency and entitlement.
+While access to and knowledge of this

+wealth can be a positive thing, there's always the risk that the security provided by the money might lead to complacency and entitlement.
 Do I have concerns about how best to prepare my children for their inheritance?
 Are my children prepared to receive such wealth?
 Have I had an honest conversation about money with them before they inherit these assets?